With food insecurity growing amidst the COVID-19 pandemic, an accessible and free pantry is helping to alleviate hunger. Read more

 To help meet the anticipated need, the Lander Care and Share Food Bank offered to donate bulk food that can’t be used by a single household to the Good Samaritan Community Meal at Lander United Methodist Church.
 The problem was that the Community Meal didn’t have a refrigerator big enough to store the quantities of food being offered—and the bulk food couldn’t be broken down into smaller portions.

-So Community Meal volunteer Lucy Cone, who helps manage the program with Deanna Trumble, approached LOR program officer Michelle Escudero about a grant to support the purchase of a fridge big enough to store the food and feed more families.
+So Community Meal volunteer Lucy Cone, who helps manage the program with Deanna Trumble, approached LOR community officer Michelle Escudero about a grant to support the purchase of a fridge big enough to store the food and feed more families.
 By fall, an Atosa reach-in commercial fridge was up and running.

 “In the past, we were not able to accept fresh produce or meat due to a lack of refrigerator space in our location at the Methodist Church kitchen,” Cone says.
 “We are able now to provide better food, fresher food, and an abundance of food to those who need it.”